Asmit1709/Asmit1709/README.md

 # 🎯 ABOUT ME — 3D MODE ACTIVATED

 🔭 **Working On:**
-Argus — a 3D-inspired AI system that sees, understands, and reacts to human emotions.
+Ariel — a 3D-inspired AI system that sees, understands, and reacts to human emotions.

 👯 **Collaboration Interests:**
 Neural networks, backend engines, full-stack builds, hackathons, and futuristic experiments.